-- Available in Spanish language via on ground delivery method. - Students should only enroll in courses and programs delivered in Spanish at NUC
+- Available in Spanish language via on ground delivery method. - Students should only enroll in courses and programs delivered in Spanish at NUC University if they have an adequate master of the Spanish language.

 22 Credits in General Education 19 Credits in Core Courses 39 Credits in Major Courses